ekwoka/spotify-api/README.md

 ### Cache Busting

 As noted, a major benefit of this API wrapper is the intelligent use of caches.
+The current cache implementation is a [Weak LRU Cache](https://github.com/ekwoka/weak-lru-cache), allowing older unused data to gracefully be garbage collected naturally, while still being retrievable if still in use outside of the cache.
 However, caches may not always be accurate, or may introduce other issues in certain contexts.
 As such, there is a special utility for cache busting.

 ```js
 import { resetCache } from '@ekwoka/spotify-api';